rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 - Standardize cluster configuration and ensure that Rancher-provisioned clusters are created following best practices
 - Prevent less technical users from making uninformed choices when provisioning clusters
-- Share different templates with different sets of users
+- Share different templates with different sets of users and groups
 - Delegate ownership of templates to users who are trusted to make changes to them
 - Control which users can create templates
 - Require users to create clusters from a template